 “Even if you never carry a balance so you don’t pay anything in interest, the company is still getting paid, and they don’t want to lose you,” says Fung.
 “For them, giving up the annual fee might be worth it.”

 To score a credit retention offer, exercise your credit card by taking it shopping.

 “A lot of people get the sign-on bonus and then stop using the card,” says Decker.
 “That’s not a good strategy if you want a retention offer.
 Start using it at least one to two months before you try to show that you are a valuable customer.”

 Before calling your card issuer, first research what they may have given other cardholders.
 Much of the most up-to-date card issuer deals published by cardholders can be found online, such as a recent retention offer published in Miles to Memories, a website for cardholders wanting to leverage their loyalty programs.

-For example, a current retention offer for a Citi Premier cardholder was a $95 credit for a $95 spending requirement (the card has a $95 annual fee that is waived the first year).
+For example, a current retention offer for a Citi Premier® Card cardholder was a $95 credit for a $95 spending requirement (the card has a $95 annual fee).
 In addition, the cardholder could choose between either 500 bonus points for spending $500 for 16 consecutive months or 1,000 points for spending $3,000 in three months.

 1. Prepare your presentation.